slovnicki/beamer/package/README.md

 ### Reverse Chronological (beaming to previous state)

 Reverse chronological navigation is navigating to wherever we were before.
 In case of deep-linking (e.g. coming to `/books/2` from `/authors/3` instead of from `/books`), this will not be the same as `pop`.
 Beamer keeps navigation history in `beamingHistory` so there is an ability to navigate chronologically to a previous entry in `beamingHistory`.
 This is called "beaming back".
+Reverse chronological navigation is also what the browser's back button does, although not via `beamBack`, but through its internal mechanics.

 ```dart
 Beamer.of(context).beamBack();